Why So Many New Moms Lose Hair and Feel Exhausted

 Navigating supplements during the postpartum period requires extra care, especially if you are breastfeeding.

-1. Professional Guidance is Essential: Never self-diagnose the cause of your fatigue or hair loss.
+1. Professional Guidance is Essential: Clinical guidelines emphasize professional diagnosis for fatigue or hair loss.
 These can be symptoms of other medical conditions, such as thyroid dysfunction or, in very rare cases, Sheehan's Syndrome [9].
 A proper diagnosis is the first step to effective treatment.

 2. Beware of Lab Test Interference: As mentioned, biotin is a key offender here [2].
 This is a perfect example of why more isn't always better and why transparency with your doctor about all supplements is crucial.